 Many variations of “the 4% rule” have appeared over recent decades.
 Vanguard’s iteration suggests setting “guard rails,” allowing somewhat greater withdrawals than 4% during Stock Market booms, while requiring withdrawals less than 4% in years when the Stock Market doesn’t deliver.

-The RMD variation follows the required distribution percentages the IRS mandates from most qualified plans.
+The RMD variation follows the required minimum distribution percentages the IRS mandates from most qualified retirement plans.
 Here you make withdrawals somewhat less than 4% in retirement’s early years, and gradually increasing the withdrawal percentage each year as your life expectancy shortens.

 Some 4% strategies suggest drawing 4% plus inflation “on a total return basis” each year, combining investment income along with capital gains (and investment principal, if necessary) from the entire portfolio.
 Other 4% withdrawal strategies exempt guaranteed buffer (emergency) assets from annual withdrawal considerations.